mlassak/odh-gitops/README.md

 kubectl apply -k dependencies
 ```

-### Install Specific Dependency
+### Install Specific Dependencies

 ```bash
 kubectl apply -k dependencies/operators/cert-manager kubectl apply -k dependencies/operators/kueue-operator
 ```

-### Install a subset of dependencies
+### Install a Subset of Dependencies

-It is possible to modify the dependencies/operators/kustomization.yaml to comment out the dependencies you don't need.
+You can modify `dependencies/operators/kustomization.yaml` to comment out dependencies you don't need.
-For example, if the Kueue operator is not needed, it can be commented out like this:
+For example, if the Kueue operator is not needed, comment it out like this:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1